wawer77/even/README.md

 ## CURRENT TO DO:

-- User show
-- transaction with user
-- transactions grouped into balances?
+- Do not make link if the user is "you"

-- Add transaction to balance button in balance with predefined transaction.balance_id
+- 'Add transaction to balance' button in balance with predefined transaction.balance_id

+- 'Create Balance' button in user show

 - Add feature of default balance when User added to friends(?)